 - pumpkin pie spice

 The filling is made of peanut butter, pumpkin, maple syrup, vanilla extract and pumpkin pie spice (just pumpkin spice works too).
+If your peanut butter (or nut/seed butter) is unsalted, then I recommend adding a little salt to the filling.

 If you're following a keto or low carb diet, then feel free to substitute the maple syrup for a sugar-free sweetener.
 Or, simply nix this ingredient all together.
 Also, be sure to use a dark chocolate with a high cocoa content.